 The Real Numbers: Lifetime Value vs. Transaction Value

-Each tasting room visitor for boutique wineries represents potential multi-year revenue worth $3,400-5,800 in lifetime value.
+Each tasting room visitor for boutique wineries represents potential multi-year revenue worth thousands of dollars in lifetime value.

-Yet most operations treat visitors as $127 transaction opportunities rather than $4,200 relationship investments.
+Yet most operations treat visitors as one-off transaction opportunities rather than long-term relationship investments.

 Before CAC Optimization: